Homebuying Guide and Housing Support for Veterans

 If you can make a 20% down payment, you should consider going with a conventional loan.
 Putting 20% down will save you from paying for private mortgage insurance (PMI), and you'll save thousands of dollars on interest.
 Paying no down payment with a VA or USDA loan may sound much easier, but it'll cost you over the life of the loan.

-Whether you’re looking for rental housing grants or adaptive housing, there are various forms of support for veterans at the local, state and federal levels.
-Many of the programs offer severely discounted rates or no down payment options, but you’ll also find elder care options, low-income options and more.
+Whether you're looking for rental housing grants or adaptive housing, veterans can be supported through various local, state and nonprofit programs.
+Many programs offer severely discounted rates or no down payment options, and you'll also find options for elder care, low-income housing and more.

 State

 • Down Payment Assistance (DPA) Programs: DPA programs vary from state to state, but most offer some form of assistance.
-Four basic types of down payment assistance include a down payment gift which is not repaid, a second mortgage paid alongside your main mortgage payment, a loan paid when you sell, refinance or stop using a home as your primary residence, and a forgivable loan.
+Four basic types of down payment assistance include a down payment gift that is not repaid, a second mortgage paid alongside your main mortgage payment, a loan paid when you sell, refinance or stop using a home as your primary residence and a forgivable loan.

-• U.S. Department of Housing and Urban Development (HUD): HUD’s state webpage provides comprehensive lists of housing agencies and charitable programs, including those set up for veterans and military families.
-Programs like CalVet in California offer below-market interest rates to qualified veterans.
+• U.S. Department of Housing and Urban Development (HUD): HUD's state pages list housing agencies and charitable programs, including options for veterans and military families.
+Programs like California's CalVet offer qualified veterans home loans with below-market interest rates.

 • National Association of State Veterans Homes: State veteran homes are available throughout the country, with even rural states offering multiple home options.
 NASVH's main goal is to promote better quality of care and life for veterans and their families.